Water Softener Parts: A Complete Guide to Understanding Your System

 These devices prevent salt bridging—a hard crust that forms between the salt and water in the brine tank.
 Salt grids promote proper brine formation and reduce maintenance requirements.

-Brine Well
+$20-$60Brine Well

 A cylindrical tube inside the brine tank that protects the float assembly and ensures proper brine drawing during regeneration cycles.

-Float / Safety Valve
+$30-$80Float / Safety Valve

 This component prevents overfilling of the brine tank, protecting against potential flooding and water damage.
 Regular inspection ensures proper operation.

-Sediment Pre-Filter
+$20-$60Sediment Pre-Filter

 Installed before the water softener, this filter removes dirt, sand, and other particulates that could clog or damage the resin bed and control valve.

-How Water Softener Parts Work Together
+$30-$100How Water Softener Parts Work Together

-- Hard water enters the system through the inlet connection
+- Hard water enters the system through the inlet connection and bypass valve.

-- Water flows into the mineral tank and through the resin bed
+- Water flows into the mineral tank and through the resin bed.

-- Softened water exits through the distributor tube and out to household plumbing
+- Softened water exits through the distributor tube and out to household plumbing.

-- Brine solution is drawn from the brine tank into the mineral tank
+- Brine solution is drawn from the brine tank into the mineral tank.

-- The brine cleans the resin beads and recharges them with sodium ions
+- The brine cleans the resin beads and recharges them with sodium ions.

-- Wastewater is flushed out through the drain line
+- Wastewater is flushed out through the drain line.

-- The system rinses and returns to service mode
+- The system rinses and returns to service mode.

 Maintenance Tips for Each Part